OceaneCsn/gwas_ionome_CO2/README.md

 + `phenotypes_outlier_removal.R` imports the preprocessed phenotypes of all populations, and replaces observations that are more than 5 median absolute deviations away from the median by NAs for each phenotype in each population.
 It  stores the results in the `rdata` folder.

++ `regmap_imputed_SNPs_preprocessing.R` imports the raw imputed SNP data from Arouisse et Al. (https://figshare.com/articles/dataset/arabidopsis_2029_Maf001_filter95/11346875), that should be placed in the `data` folder (data not included to this repository because of their size).
+It reads it with appropriate tools (**This step is requires a lot of memory (RAM)**), keeps only the accessions of the regmap panel present in our experiment, and removes SNPs that do not occurr in the accessions of our experiment.
+It stores the results in the `rdata` folder.

 ## Analysis of the natural variability in three populations of Arabidopsis